PAD-Net: An Efficient Framework for Dynamic Networks: Methodology

-In response to the limitation of fully dynamic networks, we question whether it is necessary to make all parameters dynamic.
-To this end, we try to detect the less important dynamic parameters and transform them into input-agnostic static parameters.
-Specifically, we utilize a mask ${\rm M}_i (i = 1,2, \dots, m)$ to indicate whether the $i$-th element of $\hat{{\Theta}}$ is in dynamic or static mode: ${\rm M}_{i} = 1$ means the $i$-th element of $\hat \Theta$ is dynamic and vice versa.
-Considering two modes of parameters in our model, we use $\tilde{\Theta} \in \mathbb{R}^m$ to denote the dynamic parameters and adopt additional parameters $\bar{\Theta} \in \mathbb{R}^m$ to represent the static parameters, then the computational parameters ${\hat\Theta}$ can be formulated as:

-where $\hat{{\Theta}}_i (i = 1,2,\dots,m)$ represents the $i$-th element of $\hat{{\Theta}}$, and $\Theta$ denotes the dynamic factors.
-In our model, intrinsic parameters include dynamic factors $\Theta$ and static parameters $\bar{\Theta}$.
-Note that ${\rm M}$ partitions the computational parameters into two non-overlapping parts, forming a network with only a part of the parameters dynamic, i.e., Partially Dynamic Network (PAD-Net).
-Details of the procedure of generating the computational parameters from intrinsic are visualized in Figure \ref{overview1}.

-According to~\citet{raichle2001default}, when doing cognitive tasks, the activity of the task-negative network and that of the task-positive network antagonizes each other, with one intense while the other weak~\citep{CHENG202074, anticevic2012role}.
-Therefore, we set two scale factors to describe the intensity of these subnetworks separately, namely $\mathbf{\lambda_s}$ and $\mathbf{\lambda_d}$.
-With the above scale factors, our method can be factorized into a more general formulation:
+In addition, we set two scale factors to describe the relative intensity of these subnetworks separately in terms of magnitude, namely $\mathbf{\lambda}_s$ and $\mathbf{\lambda}_d$.
+With these scale factors, we factorize our method into a more general formulation: